dallen72/spanish-verb-prototype/README.md

 TODO

+# TODO: create the lessons, so that the tutorial will have the lessons in them.
 # TODO: make sure buttons appear larger in chrome Android
-# TODO: make sure the progress and intro screens take up the whole screen in Android chrome
 # TODO: make sure the gameplay screen is not so busy.
 Move some stuff off of it to the progress screen

-# TODO: add the tutorial states to the progress screen. state is tutorial_showing_first_verb, then tutorial_showing_first_exercise, then showing_progress_normally
-# TODO: make the screens for the states. when the user clicks the buttons in the tutorial states, they are moved through the tutorial.
-# TODO: create the lessons, so that the tutorial will have the lessons in them.
-# TODO: remove the second and third exercise from the gameplay.
 # TODO: when the user completes an exercise one time, a new verb is unlocked.
 # TODO: when the user completes an exercise at 100% (english matching with one of the two verbs), a new exercise (spanish matching) is unlocked
+# TODO: fix the conjugation exercise
 # TODO: make the intro text move in like it's being typed, but fade in
-# TODO: fix the conjugation exercise

-# TODO: set up a local dev server for testing for mobile development. we can do one with godot already, but it seems to be blocking connections from devices on the same network.

 # TODO: make the buttons appear like clickable buttons